GRADES OF OILS

 FDA Approved - FDA does not "approve" health care facilities, laboratories, or manufacturers.
 FDA does inspect product manufacturers to verify that they comply with good manufacturing practices.
 FDA approves drugs and pharmaceutical items.
 Essential oils usually fall underneath and are marketed as "supplements"

 Supplements : Dietary supplement manufacturers and distributors are not required to obtain approval from FDA before marketing dietary supplements.
 Before a firm markets a dietary supplement, the firm is responsible for ensuring that the products it manufactures or distributes are safe.
 Any claims made about the products are not false or misleading, the products comply with federal food, drug and cosmetic act and fda regulations in all other respects.

 HISTORY OF OILS

 Where do most oils come from?

 Essential oils come from all over the world.
 Most essential oils are distilled on the farm or near where the plant is grown.
 Therefore, essential oils tend to come from the regions of the world where the plants are cultivated.
 Besides North America, many oils come from Europe and Southeast Asia.

 Naturals citrus fruit essential oils are 100% cold pressed.
 Our other essential oils are typically 100% steam distilled.
-On the right is a rough diagram of how part of this process works.

 Other extraction processes include: